mtassia/TIAMMAt/README.md

 ---
 ### UPCOMING CHANGES:
-* Incorporating a compression loop into `tiammat` to tarball intermediate model revision directories to reduce final output size.
 * Input QC testing for input amino acid file, not nucleotide.
 * Improvements to error reporting.